vessoutraore/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Note: You do not have to learn about fmt, pr, du, gzip, tar, lpr, sed and awk yet.

+*All your scripts should exaxtly be two lines*

 [0.
-Hello World](https://github.com/vessoutraore/alx-system_engineering-devops/blob/master/0x00-shell_basics/0-hello_world "0-hello_world"): Sscript that prints “Hello, World”, followed by a new line to the standard output.
+Hello World](https://github.com/vessoutraore/alx-system_engineering-devops/blob/master/0x00-shell_basics/0-hello_world "0-hello_world"): Script that prints “Hello, World”, followed by a new line to the standard output.